-Mice will try to avoid you at all costs, and if they hear you in the attic you can be sure that they will be in an area which is the most difficult to reach, well out of your view.
-Sometimes, you can catch them off guard though.
+Mice will try to avoid you at all costs, and if they hear you in the attic, you can be sure that they will be in an area that is the most difficult to reach, well out of your view.
+Sometimes, you can catch them off guard, though.

 Mice enter your home for warmth, protection, and food.

 Your home has food sources that a mouse will sniff out in an instant!

 If you do not store your food correctly, a mouse will find a way into your home while sleeping and will raid any area where they can smell food.

 If you notice half-eaten food around your home, it is possible that the mouse was disturbed while eating.
 A sure sign that you have mice in your attic!

 A cat is an awesome weapon in your fight to keep your home rodent-free!